 Conclusion

-It is clear from the trajectory of innovation that tech giants envision future beyond smartphones that will not be the focal point of digital life in the future.
-Rather, a variety of gadgets will provide smooth, context-aware computing experiences, ranging from wearables and AR glasses to smart spaces and AI-powered assistants.
+The trend of invention makes it evident that tech giants envision a future beyond smartphones that will not be the focal point of digital life in the future.
+Instead, a range of devices—from wearables and AR glasses to smart spaces and AI-powered assistants—will offer seamless, context-aware computing experiences.

 Leave a comment